spatialos/gdk-for-unity/docs/content/build.md

 ---

-## How to build your game.
+## How to build your game

 Before running a [deployment of your game](deploy.md) locally or in the cloud, you need to:

 1. Build your workers.
-1. Build the [bridge configuration](https://docs.improbable.io/reference/latest/shared/worker-configuration/bridge-config#bridge-configuration) and [launch configuration](https://docs.improbable.io/reference/latest/shared/worker-configuration/launch-configuration#worker-launch-configuration) of your [workers](workers.md).
+2. Build the bridge configuration and launch configuration of your [workers](workers.md).
-1. Prepare the build configuration of your workers.
+3. Prepare the build configuration of your workers.

 ### Building your workers